 Student Awards

-The A. Toy Caldwell-Colbert Distinguished Student Service Award
+The A. Toy Caldwell-Colbert Distinguished Student Contributions to Service Award

 The purpose of this award is to honor a graduate student who has made outstanding service or clinical contributions targeted at psychological issues of importance among ethnic minorities.
 Candidates whose goals and professional development are consistent with a career involving service in the area of ethnic minority psychology will be given preference for this award.
 The award will be presented during the APA Convention.
 Awardees are presented with an engraved plaque and an honorarium.